YoannaLa/Boutique_crossFit/README.md

     * Login to GitHub and follow this link to the GitHub Repository.
     * At the top right of the page, click on the fork button.
     * You now have a copy of the repository in your GitHub account.
-# Cloning th GitHub repository
+# Cloning the GitHub repository
-    * Log in to GitHub find the resository
+    * Log in to GitHub find the repository
     * Click on the ‘Code’ button

 ![](images/clone.repo.png)